 - Click on the option to use wired Internet.

-My LG TV is not Connecting to Wireless Network.
+My LG TV is not Connecting to Wifi.
 What Should I do?

 If you are sure you input the correct password and you’re connecting to the right network, and your LG TV is still not connecting to the WiFi network, there are several reasons and solutions to this.